 - Start with a goal – I have shown you how through a blog linked HERE.

 2. Check out the current physical activity guidelines HERE.
 This will point you in the right direction for how much you require.

 3. Start working towards your goal!
 Develop your plan whilst setting goals and aim for high adherence over a long period of time.
 This will lead you to success in your goal!

-I must mention my bias is primarily towards weights, throughout my life I have engaged extensively with both forms of training and my personal preference is with weights.
+I must mention my bias is primarily towards weights in the weights or cardio arguement, throughout my life I have engaged extensively with both forms of training and my personal preference is with weights.
 This however does not impact my statement that we require both!